stregkoden/keyframes/README.md

 You are free to use, modify and share this script under the terms of the GNU GPLv2.0 license.
 In short, you must keep the copyright notice, and make your modifications public under the same license if you distribute it.

 This script uses [vs_library][].

+You can find the non-minified source at my [vscripts repository](https://github.com/samisalreadytaken/vscripts).

 [![](http://hits.dwyl.com/samisalreadytaken/keyframes.svg)](http://hits.dwyl.com/samisalreadytaken/keyframes)